core-wg/senml-etch/draft-ietf-core-senml-etch.md

 a Fetch or Patch Record and hence is a target for a Fetch or Patch operation.

+(i)PATCH:
+: A term that refers to both CoAP "PATCH" and "iPATCH" methods when there is no difference in which one is used.

-# Using FETCH and iPATCH with SenML
+# Using FETCH and (i)PATCH with SenML

-The FETCH/iPATCH media types for SenML are modeled as extensions to the SenML media type to enable re-use of existing SenML parsers and generators, in particular on constrained devices.
+The FETCH/(i)PATCH media types for SenML are modeled as extensions to the SenML media type to enable re-use of existing SenML parsers and generators, in particular on constrained devices.
 Unless mentioned otherwise, FETCH and PATCH Packs are constructed with the same rules and constraints as SenML Packs.

-The only difference to SenML media type is allowing the use of "null" value for removing records with the iPATCH method.
+The key difference to the SenML media type is allowing the use of "null" value for removing records with the (i)PATCH method.
+Also the Fetch and Patch Records do not have default time or base version when the fields are omitted.

 ## SenML FETCH

-The FETCH method can be used to select and return parts of one or more SenML Packs.
-The SenML Records are selected by giving the name(s) of the resources using the SenML "name" and/or "base name" Fields.
+The FETCH method can be used to select and return a subset of records, in sequence, of one or more SenML Packs.
+The SenML Records are selected by giving a set of names that, when resolved, match to resolved names in a SenML Pack.
+The names for Fetch Pack are given using the SenML "name" and/or "base name" Fields.
+The names are resolved by concatenating the base name with the name field as defined in {{RFC8428}}.

-For example, to select resources "5850" and "5851" from the example in
-{{intro}}, the following Fetch Pack can be used:
+For example, to select the IPSO resources "5850" and "5851" from the example in {{intro}}, the following Fetch Pack can be used:

 ~~~
 [